John Atyeo: Biography

 Atyeo was born at Clivey on the outskirts of Dilton Marsh, Wiltshire.
 He went to Berkley Primary School, near Frome, Somerset after his parents had moved the short distance over the county line to Standerwick when he was about six months old.
 He went on to Trowbridge Boys' High School (now The John of Gaunt School).
 As a schoolboy he played competitive football, rugby and cricket.

 His first competitive games were for Westbury United, then Football League champions Portsmouth gave him two first team appearances in the 1950/51 season as an amateur, but he signed as a professional for Bristol City in the following season.

 He enjoyed a fifteen-year career with Bristol City despite offers from Chelsea, Spurs, Liverpool and AC Milan which were worth around £20 million in today's money and could have made him the most expensive player in England.
 He made 645 appearances and became Bristol City's all-time top scorer with 351 goals by the time he retired in May 1966.
 He captained the team during their promotion-winning season in 1965.

 He played semi-professionally for Bristol City (1951/52 to 57/58 seasons) while qualifying as a quantity surveyor, until signing full-time ahead of the 1958/59 season.
 Atyeo won six England caps from 1955 to 1957.
 There was conjecture that Atyeo's part-time status led to his being dropped by the England selectors despite his never having been on a losing side in his six international appearances, and scoring five goals including the goal that enabled England to qualify for the 1958 FIFA World Cup in Sweden.
 In 1963 he reverted to part-time status to prepare the way for his post-football career as a mathematics teacher.

 Following his retirement from football, Atyeo became a full-time mathematics teacher at Kingdown School, Warminster, where he served for over 20 years, rising to head of mathematics, House Master of Arn House and Deputy Headmaster.
 He was regarded as a dedicated teacher.
 Atyeo also wrote a regular football column for the Plymouth-based Sunday Independent newspaper.

 He died at home in Warminster of heart failure on 8 June 1993, survived by his wife Ruth and five children: Julie, Carol, Alison, Linda and Philip.

-Playing career
+Career

 Portsmouth 1950–51

 As a teenage amateur, Atyeo played twice in the top flight for the then-League Champions Portsmouth.
 Both were home matches at Fratton Park and finished as draws: vs Charlton Athletic 3–3, 11/11/50 and vs Arsenal 1–1, 26/03/51.